Review: Sean Wotherspoon’s Air Max 1/97 – “A Collector’s Dream”

-For those who don’t know what “Grail” means it’s a shoe that a collector or sneakerhead adores the most and will do anything to have in his or her’s collection.
+One of my assignments when completing my certificate at the Fashion Institute of Technology was to share and write about what I consider my “Grail”.
+For those who don’t know what “Grail” means it’s a shoe that a collector or sneakerhead adores the most and will do anything to have in their collection.

 The Story

-As part of the 2016 Air Max Day Celebration (Nike Sneaker Holiday – March 26), Nike invited several designers/influencers to submit a concept for their ideal air max creation.
+As part of the 2016 Air Max Day Celebration (Nike Sneaker Holiday – March 26), Nike invited several designers/influencers to submit a concept for their ideal Air Max creation.
 The public voted and Sean came out the winner and I’m so glad he did!

 The Sizing/Comfort

-The other important part of the fit you need to keep in mind is that the inside of the shoe is velour, so don’t be surprised if you noticed an odd feeling around your feet.
+It’s honestly a good fit whether you go true to size or half size down.
+I would say for this shoe you should be fine if you keep it true to size.
+The other important part of the fit you need to keep in mind is that the inside of the shoe is velour, so don’t be surprised if you notice an odd feeling around your feet.

 The Aesthetic & Quality

-As mentioned in my Fit Break Down post I feel that the material of choice for the upper goes well with Sean’s personal style, which is vintage.
+I feel that the material of choice for the upper goes well with Sean’s personal style, which is vintage.
 The corduroy upper is something you don’t see often and is a big factor of why I wanted to own a pair.
 The texture is strong and with the multiple colours featured, it will actually look better with more wear and tear.
+Something that is also awesome is that this shoe is vegan!
+Yes, vegan.
+I wish all shoes were vegan.

 The Price

-To this date I still can’t believe I actually won a raffle, especially from Haven!
+To this date, I still can’t believe I actually won a raffle, especially from Haven!
 I couldn’t believe it from the moment I was notified until I actually put it on my feet.
 Thankfully I only paid retail which is $215 CAD.
-However if you want to cop these kicks right now it is currently selling at Stadium Goods for $645 USD.
+However, if you want to cop these kicks right now it is currently selling at Stadium Goods for $645 USD.

 Overall